 If you want to go hiking in Tasmania, with over 100 walks from short to long and overnight hikes, you will have to make hard choices.
 It all depends on the time you have and the itinerary you plan.
-I have visited Tasmania a couple of times over the past ten years, and I’d like to go back again.
+I have visited Tasmania several times over the past ten years, and I’d like to return.

-Australia’s heart’s shaped island boasts some fantastic day walks that makes it the perfect gateway from Melbourne or any Australian cities on the mainland.
+Australia’s heart’s shaped island boasts some fantastic day walks that make it the perfect gateway from Melbourne or any Australian city on the mainland.

-While Tasmania is well known for some of the most popular overnight and multi-day hiking trails in the world like the Three Capes Track or the Overland trail, here are some short walks that you can do on day-trips from Hobart.
+While Tasmania is well known for some of the world’s most popular overnight and multi-day hiking trails, like the Three Capes Track or the Overland trail, here are some short walks you can do on day trips from Hobart.

 7 of the best self-guided Walks in Tasmania

 If you like walking, you love Tasmania.
-It offers 60 great short walks to cover each region.
-From the southern Tasman Peninsula to the most famous national parks in the north-west to the beautiful coastal walks on the Eastern part of the island.
+It offers 60 great short walks to cover each region, from the southern Tasman Peninsula to the most famous national parks in the northwest to the beautiful coastal walks on the island’s Eastern part.